The Chairman in Durban: South Africa’s best jazz bar?

 Versions of this story were published in Business in Durban and The Ridge magazine, Durban, in April 2015.
 First published on WandaLust on 05-24-2015.
-Updated June 2016.
+Updated June 2016 and November 2022.

 By Wanda Hennig

 If not your planned destination, you could drive right on past The Chairman, which has no sign to lure you in.
-But if you know where to look as you make your way down towards the old Smuggler’s Inn part of Mahatma Gandhi, formerly Point Road, where the buildings are derelict and the neighborhood grungy, you may smile each time you glance to your left in the block just beyond Ciao Bella Cafe and see the chandeliers and heavy red drapes and now, an art gallery filled with grand oversize comfy couches.
+But if you know where to look as you make your way down towards the old Smuggler’s Inn part of Mahatma Gandhi, formerly Point Road, where the buildings are derelict and the neighborhood grungy, you may smile each time you glance to your left in the block beyond a breakfast café and a vintage store, then two crumbling building with weeds growing from the cracks, to see: modern heavy glass and vintage carved wood doors, chandeliers and red drapes and an art gallery, previously filled with grand oversize comfy couches (moved upstairs post-Covid to a concert room), now featuring monthly curated exhibitions around themes.
+Also an art-and-objet d’art filled eatery and a cool coffee kiosk.
 All this totally at odds with anything you might expect to find among the dilapidation and urban decay.

 Then, if you are drawn to visit what is arguably the coolest jazz bar in the country, with it’s huge gilded mirrors, assorted Persian rugs, cocktail and Champagne bar impressively decorated with a battalion of antique glass decanters — and great music, both live (last time I was there the sultry Lihle Ngongoma on vocals) and from the resident DJ (who started with Nina Simone when Lihle and her band took a break) — you most likely will be back for more.
 And more.